ippeiukai/phonegap-plugin-push/docs/INSTALLATION.md

 ### XCode

-XCode version 7.0 or greater is required for building this plugin.
+Xcode version 8.0 or greater is required for building this plugin.

 ### Bitcode